dotnet/csharplang/proposals/span-safety.md

 An lvalue resulting from a ref-returning method invocation `e1.M(e2, ...)` is *ref-safe-to-escape* the smallest of the following scopes:
 - The entire enclosing method
 - the *ref-safe-to-escape* of all `ref` and `out` argument expressions (excluding the receiver and arguments of `ref struct` types)
+- the *ref-safe-to-escape* of all argument expressions that are lvalues corresponding to an `in` parameter(excluding the receiver and arguments of `ref struct` types)
+- if any arguments are rvalues corresponding to an `in` parameter, or there are `in` parameters for which no corresponding argument has been provided, the immediately enclosing scope.
 - the *safe-to-escape* of all argument expressions (including the receiver)

 > Note: the last bullet is necessary to handle code such as